+Both writers and programmers have difficulty setting context.
 Missing context plagues both prose and code.
-Both writers and programmers have difficulty setting context.
 I’m guilty of cutting things short in the name of efficiency.

-I recently presented Structurizr and PlantUML without specifying the context for my team and dove directly to the code & tools.
+I recently presented Structurizr and PlantUML without specifying the context for my team and dove directly into the code & tools.
 I should have taken a moment to explain why clear diagrams are essential, but alas, I did not.
 I’ll do better next time.

-In the following paragraphs I’ve laid out my view on Content & Context and will close with some solutions.
+In the following paragraphs, I’ve laid out my view on Content & Context and will close with some solutions.

 Let’s take FY21, for example.
-It stands for Fiscal Year 2021.
-Adding insult to that injury, companies can pick any FY they please.
-The fiscal industry thought needless confusion was a fair price for investor convenience.</rant>
+It stands for the Fiscal Year 2021.
+The financial industry thinks confusion is part and parcel of their industry.
+Adding insult to that injury, companies pick any FY they please.

-- Spell out acronyms before using them in isolation.
+- Spell out acronyms first.

-- Only use acronyms if repeating it throughout your document.
+- Only use acronyms when repeating them.

-- Cite your references and provide necessary context about them.
+- Cite references and provide further context.

 - Index longer content.